Applications for the 2025 Cohort are closed. Selected participants will be notified in January 2025.

 Applying

-The advisory committee will review proposals and notify successful applicants in January 2024.
-Farmer agreements will be signed prior to the start of the trial and the disbursement of funds.
+The advisory committee will review proposals and notify successful applicants in January 2025.
+Farmer agreements will be signed prior to the start of the trial and the disbursement of support.
 Those who are not selected for trials are encouraged to flesh out ideas based on the feedback received from the committee so they can apply again next year.

 A strong application will emphasize the importance of a “good question” – something that is measurable, achievable, and will help the farmer answer a production challenge and learn more about conducting research on their farm.
 Farmers will be asked to describe their potential project through straightforward questions about their motivation, potential practices to test, measurements of interest, space available, potential challenges, other considerations, and how their trial fits the research priorities identified by OFRF.